Kyndryl brand standards

 The responsive version of our Living Trellis creates a striking moment of impact, with varying widths that visually accelerate and come together.
 By seamlessly combining compressed and expanded versions of the static trellis, our Responsive trellis functions as a flexible element, scaling across a wide range of heights, lengths and use cases.

 To build a Responsive trellis, we seamlessly combine compressed and expanded versions of the static trellis.
-To the right are the static variations most commonly used as building blocks.
+To the left are the static variations most commonly used as building blocks.
 While the Responsive trellis can flex wider or shorter in special motion or environmental contexts, these compressed and extended versions form the foundation of most applications.

 When selecting trellis variations to combine, aim for a natural progression.
 This is best achieved by pairing similarly expanded or contracted static versions, such as transitioning from 100% to 50% or vice versa.
 Avoid abrupt shifts, like going from 25% to 200%, which can feel visually jarring.